 Emeriti faculty members are not eligible to: hold University office; sit on tenure, hearing or grievance committees; or to vote in faculty elections.

-V. ALLOCATION OF DEPARTMENTAL RESOURCES
+VI.
+ALLOCATION OF DEPARTMENTAL RESOURCES to emeritus faculty

 The University’s priority for office and research space must be for those who are current faculty members.
 Emeritus faculty members who remain professionally active may apply for use of departmental resources.
 If in the chair’s judgment these professional activities fall within the current mission of the department and if the circumstances permit and the emeritus faculty member has demonstrated a need, then the chair may recommend that the dean approve the allocation of office space and resources, including: office supplies, use of equipment, photocopy cards, and telephone and Internet access.